-“I am running Windows Server 2012 R2 at my office.
+I am running Windows Server 2012 R2 at my office.
 Nowadays, I have got a new server with a better configuration.
 It does not have the OS yet.
-Can I migrate Windows Server 2012 R2 to new hardware without losing any settings or data?”
+Can I migrate Windows Server 2012 R2 to new hardware without losing any settings or data?

-Reasons for migrating Windows Server 2012 R2 to new hardware
+Why migrate Windows Server 2012 R2 to new hardware

 Server upgrade: Usually, there could be some hardware problems if your Windows Server machine is really old.
 And you may want to upgrade to a new server.
-However, reinstalling the operating system and other applications on the new server may be a troublesome thing for most of you.
+However, reinstalling the operating system and other apps on the new server may be a troublesome thing for most of you.
 Therefore, you could migrate Windows Server 2012 R2 to new hardware directly.

 Unify configuration: Sometimes, especially in companies, you may need to install the same system like Windows Server 2012 R2 and applications to many computers.
 As we all know, it will take a long time to install each of them one by one.
 So, migrating Windows Server 2012 R2 to other computers directly may be an easier way.